google/kernel-research/README.md

 * **expkit**: a work-in-progress Linux Kernel exploitation kit, which contains (will contain) the necessary building blocks for building exploits for the Linux kernel which can target various kernel versions.
    * For more details, read the [expkit/README.md](expkit/README.md) file.

-* **kpwn_db_generator**: a database builder which contains exploitation information (symbol addresses, ROP gadgets, stack pivots, structure field offsets) for multiple kernel targets and consumed by the exploit kit to customize exploits for targets.
+* **kpwn_db**: a database builder which contains exploitation information (symbol addresses, ROP gadgets, stack pivots, structure field offsets) for multiple kernel targets and consumed by the exploit kit to customize exploits for targets.
-   * For more details, read the [kpwn_db_generator/README.md](kpwn_db_generator/README.md) file.
+   * For more details, read the [kpwn_db/README.md](kpwn_db/README.md) file.

 ## Disclaimer